License agreement for the use of the MailUp Platform

 4. Economic terms and term of the agreement

-4.1 – Date of effect, term and cancellation of the Agreement.
-The Agreement is for a fixed term depending upon the minimum term and user fee selected by the Client (by way of example and without any limitation, 12, 24, 36 months).
-The term starts to run on the Activation date or renewal of the MailUp® Platform.
-At the Expiration date the Agreement shall be deemed automatically renewed for the same term (for example, 12, 24, 36 months, etc.) in the absence of cancellation which the Parties may exercise until the Expiration date of the Agreement, for the Client, by Registered Letter with return receipt, fax or Certified E-mail (Certified E-mail to the address contratti@pec.mailup.it – valid only if the sender also uses a certified address), or using the special function made available in the reserved area and, for MailUp, by Registered Letter, Fax message, Certified E-Mail message (PEC to the address contratti@pec.mailup.it – valid only if the sender also uses a certified address), or e-mail to the address indicated in the Client’s personal data for the receipt of administrative communications.
-In the event of cancellation submitted beyond the above-mentioned essential deadline, such cancellation will not be effective and the Client will have to pay the entire fee for the subsequent period, even if it does not use the service, in consideration of the availability of the MailUp® Platform.
-It is agreed that if the Client intends to send the cancellation prior to the conclusion of the pre-selected period, it will be required to pay the usage fee for the entire period.
+On the Expiration Date, the Agreement is automatically renewed for an equal duration (e.g., 12, 24, 36 months, etc.) in the absence of termination.
+Either Party may terminate the renewal of the Agreement up to the Expiration Date of the Agreement.
+The Client may exercise the right to cancel by sending a notice to MailUp by registered letter with advice of receipt, Certified Electronic Mail (PEC) message to the address contratti@pec.mailup.it – valid only if the sender also uses a certified mailbox), or using the special feature made available in the private area; MailUp can exercise the cancellation by sending a notice to the customer by registered letter, fax message, message Certified E-Mail (PEC at contratti@pec.mailup.it – valid only if the sender also uses a certified mailbox), or email to the address indicated in the Client’s personal data for the receipt of administrative communications.
+In the event of termination communicated after the Expiration Date, the termination shall have no effect; therefore, the Agreement shall be automatically renewed and the Client shall pay the Fees due in full for the entire duration of the renewed Agreement, even in the event of non-use of the MailUp® Platform.
+It is understood that termination has the sole effect of preventing renewal of the Agreement on the Expiration Date.
+Therefore, should the Client wish to terminate before the Expiration Date of the Agreement, the Client shall still be liable to pay the Fees up to the Expiration Date of the Agreement.
 During the Trial, the Client may freely exercise its right to withdraw from the MailUp® Platform Agreement freely, without any costs and at any time.
 MailUp reserves the right not to commence the planned mailing from the Client of communications and/or marketing campaigns through the MailUp® Platform, newsletters or other messaging channels, in the event that such mailing, while starting during the term of the Agreement, continues beyond its expiry.

-Any ancillary services to the MailUp Platform for which use the Client is required to pay a one-time non-periodic access fee (such as for training and design concepts) will have a term set forth under the pertaining Order, or the shorter period remaining from the date the Order was submitted until the Expiration Date of the Agreement or termination in the events of early termination.
-If the Client does not use these ancillary services within the term indicated above, it will still be required to pay the entire amount and will not be entitled to any refund.
+Any Order Form relating to the provision by MailUp of ancillary services to the MailUp Platform ® for the use of which the Client is required to pay a one-off non- periodic fee (such as, for example, training services and graphic design services) shall cease to produce their effects upon the occurrence of the first of the following events (i) expiration of the term indicated in the relevant Order Form or (ii) termination of the effects of the Agreement for any reason whatsoever, including expiration of the Agreement, withdrawal and termination.
+If the Client does not use these ancillary services within the term indicated above, it will still be required to pay the entire Fee and will not be entitled to any refund.

-4.2 – Fee, invoicing and payments.
-In order to make available the MailUp® Platform, and for its use, and for the availability and performance of ancillary and instrumental services envisaged under this Agreement and for the use of eventual additional options offered by the MailUp® Platform, the Client undertakes to pay a periodic fee and/or one-time fee in the timeframe and in accordance with the methods indicated in the Order if the purchase is perfected remotely through the E-commerce site, subject to use of the possible Trial period.
-In the event of payment in a currency other than Euro (€), the amount invoiced to the Client will be calculated based on the official exchange rate on the day before the date of issuance of each invoice.
+4.3.1 For the provision and use of the MailUp® Platform, as well as for the provision and performance of ancillary and instrumental services provided by this Agreement and for the use of any additional options/services offered by the MailUp® Platform, the Client agrees to pay a periodic fee and / or a one-off fee at the times and in the manner indicated in the Order Form or in the “ONLINE” order, if the purchase is made remotely via an E-commerce website, except for the use of the possible Trial period (the “Fees”).ONLINE” order if the purchase is made remotely via an E-commerce website, except for the use of the possible Trial period (the “Fees”).
+All Fees shall be net of VAT and any other statutory charges.
+In the event of payment in a currency other than Euro (€), the Fee invoiced to the Client will be calculated based on the official exchange rate on the day before the date of issuance of each invoice.
 The foregoing is subject to the provisions of arts.
-7.1 and 7.2 below.
+7.1 and 7.3 below.
 The payment may be made by wire transfer, PayPal or credit card, subject to successful payment.
-In the event that the Client fails to make payment of the fee, agreed as set forth above, MailUp may, in its absolute discretion and at any time, deactivate the mailing function, upon communication on the MailUp® Platform, of all MailUp platforms opened in the Client’s name.
+If the Client is required to pay the Fee for the order and fails to do so within 5 calendar days from the Date of Acceptance, MailUp will send the Client a reminder to pay with a reminder to comply within 15 (fifteen) days.
+In case of persistent breach, upon expiration of the aforementioned term MailUp may, at its sole discretion and at any time, terminate the Agreement pursuant to Article 8.7, without prejudice to MailUp’s right to demand payment of the entire Fee due under the Agreement.
+On the other hand, if the Client does not pay the Fee within the terms indicated in the Order Form, MailUp may, at its sole discretion and at any time, disable the sending function, subject to notice in the MailUp® Platform, of all the MailUp® platforms registered to the Client.
 If the Client still has failed to pay the agreed sum upon the expiry of 10 (ten) calendar days, MailUp will be authorized to block the Client’s access to the MailUp® Platform and/or to declare this agreement terminated in accordance with art.
-8.7 below and subsequently eliminate all data present on the same, without prejudice to MailUp’s right to demand, in any case, payment of the entire fee under this Agreement.
-Payment of all of the sums due to MailUp under this Agreement may not be delayed or suspended for any reason whatsoever, even in presence of pending complains/claims, it being agreed – under an exemption from art.
-1460 of the Italian Civil Code – that the Client may enforce any rights solely through separate proceedings and only after the full fulfillment of its obligation to pay the fee.
+8.7 below and subsequently eliminate all data present on the same, without prejudice to MailUp’s right to demand, in any case, payment of the entire Fee under this Agreement.
+Payment of all of the sums due to MailUp under this Agreement may not be delayed or suspended for any reason whatsoever, even in presence of pending complains/claims, it being agreed – under an exemption from 1460 of the Italian Civil Code – that the Client may enforce any rights solely through separate proceedings and only after the full fulfilment of its obligation to pay the fee.
 In the event of payment via credit card or PayPal, a recurring payment method will be activated which will entail, on the date of renewal, an automatic pre-authorized charge of the amount of the fee for the use of the MailUp® Platform and the options already activated for a period of the same duration, subject to cancellation which may be effected by the Client by an express notice in accordance with the procedures and timeframes provided under point 4.1.
 If upon the automatic renewal of the Agreement the pre-authorized charge were unsuccessful for any reason (merely by way of example and without any limitation: expired credit card or inexistence of the necessary funds), this will give rise to an immediate block on the mailing functions and the simultaneous notification of failure to pay on the MailUp® Platform and to the Client’s Administrative Contacts selected for the receipt of administrative information.
 Upon the expiry of an additional 10 (ten) calendar days without payment by the Client, MailUp may block the access on the MailUp® Platform and/or declare the automatic termination by law of the agreement in accordance with art.
-8.7 of the Agreement and proceed with the subsequent cancellation of the Client’s data, without prejudice to MailUp’s right to the collection and/or definitive withholding of the fees for the entire contractual term.
+8.7 of the Agreement and proceed with the subsequent cancellation of the Client’s data, without prejudice to MailUp’s right to the collection and/or final withholding of the Fees for the entire contractual term.
 The Parties agree that in the event of delay in the payment of the above-mentioned fee, default interest shall accrue pursuant to Legislative Decree No. 231 of 9 October 2002 as subsequently amended.
 For all activities requested by the Client to MailUp by way of derogation of this Agreement and to which MailUp – at its sole discretion – consents, the Client shall agree to pay MailUp the amount of EUR 100.00 (one hundred euro) to cover the administrative costs.

-4.3 – MailUp® Platform area.
+4.4 – MailUp® Platform area.
 The Client’s use of the Console area is strictly limited to the purposes related to the mailing of newsletters using the MailUp® Platform and the use of the same for mailing communications in other forms (sms and Social Networks) under this Agreement, and therefore the MailUp® Platform area is available solely for loading files related to such function.
-The Client expressly accepts such principle and therefore undertakes not to use it for different purposes or using different methods.
-The images and/or documents uploaded will be viewable solely from the messages sent or from the web version of such messages..
+The Client expressly accepts such principle and therefore undertakes not to use it for different purposes or using different The images and/or documents uploaded will be viewable solely from the messages sent or from the web version of such messages..
 MailUp reserves the right to verify, at any time and even without advance notice, that the files saved in the MailUp® Platform area comply with the provisions of this clause.
 If such files were found to be not related to the mailing of communications through the MailUp Platform®, or their size exceeded the maximum limited permitted or fell under any of the categories listed in art 2.4, point iv, letters (a) through (k), MailUp may cancel the same without any obligation to notify the Client.
-Without prejudice to the provisions under Clause 4.2 above on the changes in the functionality of the MailUp® Platform, the traffic generated by a file uploaded and connected within a message may not, in any case, be greater than that provided in the Order.
+Without prejudice to the provisions under Clause 4.3.3 above on the changes in the functionality of the MailUp® Platform, the traffic generated by a file uploaded and connected within a message may not, in any case, be greater than that provided in the Order Form.
 Once such limit is exceeded, MailUp may, in its absolute discretion, slow down or limit access to the file or eliminate the file from the MailUp® Platform without any obligation to notify the Client.
-For any further space and/or traffic limitations, please refer to the Order.
+For any further space and/or traffic restrictions, please refer to the Order Form.

 5. Warranty of minimum functioning level

 5.1 – Availability of the MailUp® Platform.
 With this Agreement, MailUp undertakes to make available the MailUp® Platform with an availability up-time rate of 99%, 24 hours per day and 365 days per year for each year of the term of the Agreement.
 The Parties mutually acknowledge that, in any case, MailUp cannot be held responsible for the unavailability of the MailUp® Platform due to facts and circumstances attributable to the Client or to persons for whose conduct the Client is responsible, such as, merely by way of example and without any limitation, the availability of an appropriate internet network at the Client’s premises, problems related to hardware, software, internal networks and the organizational structure of the Client.
 The definition of the guaranteed minimum functioning level excludes the ordinary maintenance activities notified to the Client with at least 2 (two) calendar days advance notice and extraordinary maintenance notified to the Client with advance notice which may even be less than 4 (four) hours.
-During holidays and from 00.00 (midnight) until 6:00 AM (GMT+1)and from 12.00 midnight until 6:00 am on business days, occasional interruptions in the service may be necessary due to program maintenance operations which will not be taken into consideration in the determination of the guaranteed minimum functioning level, and with respect to which MailUp shall have no liability whatsoever.
-If MailUp grants to the Client specific functioning of the MailUp Platform in alpha, beta or similar mode (“Beta”), the use thereof is permitted only for the trial purpose of the Client during the period designated, in MailUp’s sole discretion, by MailUp.
+During holidays and from 00.00 (midnight) until 6:00 AM (GMT+1)and from 12.00 midnight until 6:00 am on business days, occasional interruptions in the service may be necessary due to program maintenance operations which will not be taken into consideration in the determination of the guaranteed minimum functioning level, and with respect to which MailUp shall have no liability If MailUp grants to the Client specific functioning of the MailUp Platform in alpha, beta or similar mode (“Beta”), the use thereof is permitted only for the trial purpose of the Client during the period designated, in MailUp’s sole discretion, by MailUp.
 The use of Beta is optional and either Party may discontinue its use or provision at any time and for any reason.
 The Client is aware and accepts that the Beta may be incomplete, not properly functioning or include features that MailUp may, in its sole discretion, never release.
-It is understood that Beta are excluded from the definition of the minimum level of functionality guaranteed by MailUp under this Clause.
+It is understood that Beta and Third-Party Services are excluded from the definition of the minimum level of functionality guaranteed by MailUp under this Clause.
 MailUp grants to the Client a non-exclusive, revocable, non-sublicensable and non-transferable license to use the Beta for testing purposes only.
 MailUp does not provide any guarantee, indemnity or support for Beta and, except in cases of intent and gross negligence, any form of liability of MailUp is excluded.
 MailUp recommends that the Client use all due caution and not rely in any way on the proper functioning or performance of the Beta and / or any accompanying documentation.

-5.2 –Client assistance.
-As an instrument and accessory to ensure the correct use and full functionality of the MailUp® Platform, MailUp undertakes to provide technical assistance following reports on problems related to the proper functioning of the MailUp® Platform in accordance with the specifications detailed in the Order if the purchase is completed remotely through the E-commerce site, or as may be specified on the following web page http://help.mailup.com/display/mailupQuickStart/Getting+technical+support.
+5.2Customer care.
+As an instrument and accessory to ensure the correct use and full functionality of the MailUp® Platform, MailUp undertakes to provide technical assistance following reports on problems related to the proper functioning of the MailUp® Platform in accordance with the specifications detailed in the Order Form or in the order “ONLINE” if the purchase is completed remotely through the E-commerce site, or as may be specified at the following page web http://help.mailup.com/display/MSD/Supporto+MailUp.

 6. Representations, warranties, liabilities and limitations